Fangcheng-Wang/crystmatch/docs/cli.md

 - `-D POSCAR_I POSCAR_F`, `--direct POSCAR_I POSCAR_F`

     Directly read a single CSM from a pair of POSCAR files `POSCAR_I` and `POSCAR_F`.
+The CSM is determined such that each cell vector or atomic position in `POSCAR_I` is mapped to the corresponding one (with the same row index) in `POSCAR_F`. **Make sure that the cell vectors and atomic positions in `POSCAR_I` and `POSCAR_F` are ordered as you expect.**

     !!! warning "Caveat"
         When writing the POSCAR, some softwares may add or subtract integers (cell vectors) to the fractional (cartesian) coordinates of the atoms to make them within the cell, thus altering the CSM.
-In such cases, you should use `--all` and `--interact` to restore and identify the expected CSM.
+To avoid this issue, `crystmatch` will automatically add integers to the fractional coordinates to minimize the shuffle distance.
+However, if you are confident that the fractional coordinates represent the true initial and final atomic positions, use `--literal` to keep the original fractional coordinates.

+- `-l`, `--literal`

+    Keep the original fractional coordinates in the POSCAR files when using `--direct`.

 - `-e CSMCAR`, `--extra CSMCAR`